Keibert Ruiz Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.85 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds have a 4.86 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to surrender 153 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Reds pitchers combine to allow 156 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Ashcraft makes the start for the Reds, his 21st of the season.
-He is 6-7 with a 5.31 ERA and 76 strikeouts through 105 2/3 innings pitched.
+- Richardson will make his first start of the season for the Reds.

-- The right-hander last appeared on Sunday against the Los Angeles Dodgers, when he threw six scoreless innings while giving up five hits.
+- The righty will make his MLB debut at 23 years old.

 © 2023 Data Skrive.
 All rights reserved.